MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/pathtracer/pathtracerexample1.md

 ![Side by Side](images/tutorials/visualization/pathtracer/Example1_15.png "Side by Side")

 ### Share the Same Camera
-Finally, you want to have the same camera perspective in both viewers so that you can see the differences.
+Finally, you want to have the same camera perspective in both viewers, so that you can see the differences.
 Add a `SoPerspectiveCamera` module to your workspace and connect it to the volume rendering and the Path Tracer network.
 The Path Tracer network additionally needs a SoGroup, see below for connection details.
 You have to toggle *detectCamera* in both of your `SoCameraInteraction` modules in order to synchronize the view for both `SoRenderArea` viewers.

 ![Camera Synchronization](images/tutorials/visualization/pathtracer/Example1_16.png "Camera Synchronization")